Really. There are a lot of marriage problems.

 Difficult because the argument in the kitchen can quickly become a mean game of who does what.
 A mean game of who does it the most or the worst or… A mean game that will end VERY badly if you aren’t aware that it is happening.

 Thankfully, our pretend couple ended it with laughter because the pretend couple is becoming very good at recognizing truth.
+They can see these marriage problems and recognize them for what they are… common.

 It was the truth.
 Both Jay and Jen did the things that were annoying them.